SudeepGopavaram/Physical_Design_Using_OpenLane_Flow/README.md

 # Getting Started With the Flow

-**1. Running design synthesis using OpenLane flow and generate required output** *Design Used - picorv32a*
+## **1. Running design synthesis using OpenLane flow and generate required output**

+***Design Used - picorv32a***

+PicoRV32 is a CPU core that implements the RISC-V RV32IMC Instruction Set.
+It can be configured as RV32I, RV32IC, RV32IM, or RV32IMC core
+PicoRV32 is free and open hardware licensed under the ISC license.
+All features and data-sheet related to picoRV32 core can be obtained [here.](https://www.efabless.com/design_catalog/ip_block/92)

 Adding our new design